 Ascension Providence Hospital Research Application and Review

 All research performed under the auspices of Ascension Providence Hospital, its treatment centers and collaborating affiliates must undergo review before permission is granted to conduct this research.
 Research typically consists of, but is not limited to, research on human subjects or clinical trials including surveys and questionnaires, non-basic and basic biomedical research.
 All applications are available through this web site, or may be emailed directly to investigators.

 There are three types of applications that are used, depending upon the nature of the research being conducted.

-Human (IRB) Research Application: Researchers conducting ANY study involving humans must fill out a Human Research Application.
+Human (IRB) Research Application: Researchers conducting ANY study involving humans must fill out a Human Research Application, which will be reviewed by the IRB.
 This application is especially concerned with treatment and safety of human subjects.
 This includes the risk/benefit ratio of the study, appropriateness of inclusion and exclusion criteria, appropriateness of the population being studied, quality of the informed consent, protection of confidential information, etc. For more information, go to our IRB page.
 IRB applications are submitted via IRBNet.org.
 Click on the links for registering and getting started for information about how to register and submit applications at IRBNet.org.

 Please note: Application is in PDF format and requires Adobe Acrobat Reader.
 Click here to download.